-class graphtik.op.Operation

-An abstract class representing an action with compute ().
+class graphtik.op.Operation An abstract class representing an action with compute().

-compute (named_inputs, outputs=None)
+compute (named_inputs, outputs=None) Compute (optional) asked outputs for the given named_inputs.

 It is called by Network.
 End-users should simply call the operation with named_inputs as kwargs.